powercodeacademy/phrg-rails-basic-forms-lab/README.md

 - Your form submits to the correct endpoint
 - Your show page displays all the submitted data correctly
 - Your controller follows proper redirect patterns
+- Your index page displays existing puppies with proper information and links

 ## Resources